← Back to Guides

 Email marketing is one of the most common ways craft sellers and event hosts process personal data.
 The rules are straightforward:

 • You need consent to send marketing emails.
-This means the person must have actively opted in — not been pre-ticked, not been added without asking, and not been signed up because they bought something from you.
+This means the person must have actively opted in: not pre-ticked, not added without asking, and not signed up because they bought something from you.

 • Every marketing email must include an easy way to unsubscribe.
 Most email platforms (Mailchimp, Mailerlite, etc.) handle this automatically.